What is AARRR framework?

 Do your prospective buyers come back & re-visit your product or service over time?

-If you are a service based business, you could ask yourself the question, are prospective buyers opening and engaging with your emails?
+If you are a service based business, you could ask yourself the following questions.
+Are prospective buyers opening and engaging with your emails?
 Are they reading the latest thought leadership from your business?

-You will then go onto learn the reasons for poor retention of prospective buyers.
+You will get to learn more about the reasons for poor retention of prospective buyers.
 You will then take appropriate actions to improve a potential customer messaging problem, improve the product itself or change your targeting to a more relevant audience who needs your product or service more than others.

 4. Referral